r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/toolchain_libs/mxe/README.md

 to get started and to learn how this connects to Rtools.
 The rest of this is original MXE documentation.

+As this is not the official MXE, it cannot be used with the APT repository of pre-build cross-compilers and libraries (they would be of different versions and at the time of writing not UCRT).

 # MXE (M cross environment)

 [![License][license-badge]][license-page]